 Mert has also been actively contributing to GPU education worldwide by assisting PUMPS summer school in Barcelona since 2017.
 He has been giving lectures and offering research clinic sessions on programming large-scale computing systems that consist of multi-GPU nodes.
-In 2021, Mert helped updating the curriculum and organization of lectures of the PUMPS summer school into PUMPS+AI 2021.
+In 2021, Mert helped update the curriculum and organize lectures of the PUMPS summer school into PUMPS+AI 2021.
 At UIUC, he has also been giving guest lectures to the ECE 508 graduate-level class.

-To summarize, Mert is a bright, knowledgeable, and highly skilled scholar who is passionate in advancing science and computing.
-He has already achieved impressive milestones in his research on large-scale computational imaging and working towards an important contribution to the development of generalized runtime tools following his PhD thesis.
+To summarize, Mert is a bright, knowledgeable, and highly skilled scholar who is passionate about advancing science and computing.
+He has already achieved impressive milestones in his research on large-scale computational imaging and is working towards an essential contribution to the development of generalized frameworks for GPU systems following his PhD thesis.
 He has already established fruitful collaborations with academia and several top labs.
 He has made invaluable contributions to our undergraduate and graduate courses.
 He is already making an impact on science communities around the world.
-Based on Mert’s research achievements, contributions and excellent potential, I give his application my strongest endorsement.
+Based on Mert’s research achievements, contributions and excellent potential, I give his faculty application my strongest endorsement.

 Sincerely,